pat-marty/the-local-ibex-source/content/en/docs/hiking/leglerhuette_sac.md

 <p align="center">
   <img src="IMG_7147.JPG" alt="" class="landscape">
   <em>Looking west from the plateau on which the Leglerhütte is perched.
-We will be taking a route which goes down on the south-western side (left-hand-side of the image) and will then continue over this saddle to the lake on the right-hand-side of the image.</em>
+We then took a route which goes down on the south-western side (left-hand-side of the image) and then continued over this saddle to the lake on the right-hand-side of the image.</em>
 </p>

 <p align="center">